sheilakoo/Project-1/README.md

  * The top three vehicle types that had apparently higher number of casualties were **1. motorcyclists and pillion riders, 2. motor cars and station wagons and 3. pedestrians**.

- * During the **Northeast Monsoon**, the respective **government organizations** should practise more stringent road safety measures tailored to **motorcyclists and pillion riders, motor cars and station wagons and pedestrians**
+ * During the **Northeast Monsoon**, the respective **government organizations** should practise more stringent road safety measures tailored to **motorcyclists and pillion riders, motor cars and station wagons and pedestrians**.

 ### Recommendations
 The table below proposes some targeted road safety measures: